Hutchinson River: Reservoirs

 The New Rochelle Water Company dammed the Hutchinson River at three places between 1886 and 1907, creating three reservoirs at the northern end of the community.
 The Westchester County Park Commission purchased the reservoirs and the surrounding water shed property in 1927, for parkland and parkway purposes.
 A part of the land was used for the Hutchinson River Parkway, which follows the river for most of its distance.

 The three reservoirs are numbered in the order they were built.
 Reservoir No. 1, which is now known as Lake Innisfree, is furthest upstream, and was constructed in 1886.
 Lake Innisfree is the largest of the reservoirs.
 It is mostly surrounded by private land, but its dam and part of its eastern shore can be accessed on foot by the Leatherstocking Trail.
 The Hutchinson River runs about .75 mi from Lake Innisfree to the northern reaches of Reservoir 3, constructed in 1907.
 Immediately after exiting Reservoir 3 the river flows under the Hutchinson River Parkway and then only about 1/10 mi to Reservoir 2, which was constructed in 1892 and is the smallest of the three.
 Reservoir 3 and Reservoir 2 are both contained within Twin Lakes County Park and are accessible by the Leatherstocking Trail and other trails.
 The three reservoirs are no longer used as a water supply.

+Environmental issues

+The southern part of Hutchinson River has become polluted due to outflow of raw sewage from Mount Vernon.
+Plumes of polluted water have flowed downstream and negatively affected the river's fish population.
+This issue was first noted in 2003, prompting a cleanup directive from the EPA.
+The town faced several fines by 2017, having not taken action to mitigate pollution for two decades, and in 2020, received a federal court order calling for compliance with the Clean Water Act.
+In 2019, the New York environmental organization Riverkeeper sued J. Bass & Son Inc., a scrap metal company based in Mount Vernon, for polluting the river under the Clean Water Act.
+A project to repair the broken sewage collection line in Mount Vernon, funded by the New York State Department of Environmental Conservation, was underway as of May 2023.

+In 2010, the Hutchinson River Restoration Project, a nonprofit organization, began working on volunteer-led restoration efforts to help protect the river and its habitat.